 Whether that affection for the burly switch-hitter remains is yet to be seen, and Sandoval is scheduled to play with Triple-A Sacramento at least initially.

 ''He's done so many amazing things here.
 He's always been one of those personalities that kind of fits in with the Giants and the Bay Area,'' right fielder Hunter Pence said. ''I've always enjoyed Pablo.
 I'm very grateful for the times that we played together, the remarkable things he's done in clutch situations and enjoyed his playful, creative spirit.
 There's been just a great bond him and this city and what he's done here, for the post part.''

 The Boston Red Sox released Sandoval on Wednesday when the third baseman didn't report after being designated for assignment last week.

 It officially ended the Boston tenure for the slugger, who never was healthy enough to live up to the expectations that came with the $95 million free agent contract he signed in 2014 - bolting the Bay Area shortly after helping the Giants win their third World Series title this decade.
 At the time, he had pondered an offer from the Giants worth close to $100 million over five years.

-With the Red Sox unable to find a team willing to take on part of his salary, Sandoval moved on after a total of 161 games, 575 at-bats, 136 hits and 14 homers for Boston - but not a single one of them in the postseason.
+With the Red Sox unable to find a team willing to take on part of his salary, Sandoval moved on after a total of 161 games, 575 at-bats, 136 hits and 14 home runs for Boston - but not a single one of them in the postseason.